 Already know what this birth pains in the last days teaching is about?
 Want a biblical perspective of what is going on around the world?
 Then read our daily biblical news to get a biblical perspective.

-Jesus gave a sermon in chapters 24-25 of Matthew answering questions His disciples had ask Him.
+Jesus gave a sermon in chapters 24-25 of Matthew, answering questions His disciples had asked Him.
 The disciples wanted to know when the temple would be destroyed, what is the sign of His return, and the end of this age.
-We know when this age ends the Tribulation begins.
-But for the disciples they took what Jesus said and looked through the lens of the Old Testament scriptures.
+We know when this age ends, the Tribulation begins.
+But for the disciples, they took what Jesus said and looked through the lens of the Old Testament scriptures.
 They had some gaps missing in their thinking.

-Remember this will be a small and brief study.
-I read lots of commentaries, listened to many sermons, and read these chapters everyday for months and I still have questions.
+Remember, this will be a small and brief study.
+I read numerous commentaries, listened to many sermons, and read these chapters every day for months and I still have questions.
 However, the sermons that helped me the most were those by John MacArthur because He gave lots of history.

 Disciples Knew Their King

 What did the disciples know about the coming of their King?

 The Old Testament told of the coming of the Messiah, Who would rule forever.
 The following is a kind of checklist that the Jews would be looking at to determine if Jesus was their Messiah.